eh-siam/eh-siam/README.md

 - 📖 Completed Graduation in Computer science in 2022
 - 🔭 I’m currently working on SIMEC System Limited
-- 🌱 learning Jetpack compose
+- 🌱 currently learning Jetpack compose
 - 👯 looking to collaborate on Git hub
 #### ⚡ Fun fact:
 - 💡 Always learning the latest trends in Android development.